Skip to main content

 3 mentions Positive Neutral Negative

 The game has little to no replayability, with most players noting that the only incentive to replay is to achieve hidden objectives, which may require a walkthrough.
-However, many consider this a minor drawback given the game's quality and free access.
+However, given its quality as a free game, this lack of replay value is often considered a minor drawback.

 • “Little to zero replayability.”